thealphacubicle/boston-core-mcp/servers/boston_opendata_lambda/terraform/README.md

 - Start Docker Desktop
 - Verify with `docker ps`
+- Terraform's automated build requires Docker to be running

 **Error: "platform linux/arm64 not supported"**

-- Use `linux/amd64` instead: `docker build --platform linux/amd64 ...`
-- Update `lambda_architecture = "x86_64"` in terraform.tfvars
+- Change architecture in `terraform.tfvars`: `lambda_architecture = "x86_64"`
+- Re-run `terraform apply`
+- Terraform will automatically use the correct platform

+**Error: "failed to build: resolve : lstat servers: no such file or directory"**

+- Ensure you're running `terraform apply` from the `terraform/` directory
+- The build script needs to find the project root relative to the terraform directory

 ### Lambda Function Errors

 **Function URL returns error**

 - Check CloudWatch logs for details
-- Verify Docker image was pushed successfully
+- Verify Docker image was built and pushed (check Terraform output during apply)
-- Ensure Lambda function update completed
+- The image is automatically built/pushed during `terraform apply`, so if it succeeded, the image should be available

+**Error: "Source image does not exist"**

+- This shouldn't happen with automated builds
+- If it occurs, re-run `terraform apply` - it will rebuild and push the image

 **Timeout errors**